FRI-2581 Value-based Guiding and Teaching in Arctic Nature - 20 ECTS

 Each student is expected to work 500 hours to achieve the learning outcomes of the subject.

-The following course requirements must be approved before the candidate may be allowed to take the exam:
+The following course requirements must be approved:

 - Pass the test in to recognizing arctic plants, birds and animals.